Patient story: how not to let illness define you

-For anyone, first learning you’re mentally ill is a very difficult thing to cope with.
-Most people live most of their lives without realizing anything about them is different.
+First learning you’re mentally ill is a very difficult thing to cope with for anybody.
+Many people live most of their lives without realizing anything about them is different.
 The most important lessons to learn when diagnosed with mental illness are to accept the fact that you’re ill and to get on the same page as your doctors and therapists.
 When I first became ill, I was paranoid and scared and didn’t trust that my doctors were truly looking out for my best interests.
-I felt that everyone was against me, and that I had little control over what was happening to me.
+I felt that everyone was against me and that I had little control over what was happening to me.
 If I could go back in time to when I first became ill, my advice to myself would be, “Listen to and trust those trying to help you.
 They’re there for you.
 Learn to be honest and work with them because that’s the only way you’re ever going to get better.”

-It is also important to recognize that dealing with mental illness is like a marathon; not a sprint.
+It's also important to recognize that dealing with mental illness is like a marathon, not a sprint.
 You shouldn’t expect to get better immediately, so don’t be worried if it seems like your treatment isn’t helping right away.
-It takes hard work, time, and dedication to get through treatment.
+It takes hard work, time and dedication to get through treatment.
 It’s easy to get upset if it seems you’re not getting better fast enough, but take solace in even small steps forward.
 Remember, most people who are diagnosed with mental illness have to live with it, in some form, for the rest of their lives.
 However, how you approach your illness can greatly affect the toll it takes on you.
-If you work hard, adhere to your treatment plan, and make conscious efforts to change, you will find that your illness will hopefully decrease to the point where, instead of being a huge burden, it becomes more of an inconvenience than anything else.
+If you work hard, adhere to your treatment plan and make conscious efforts to change, you will find that your illness will hopefully decrease to the point that, instead of being a huge burden, it becomes more of an inconvenience than anything else.